AWegnerGitHub/awegnergithub.github.io-content/2015_12_11_how-i-set-up-openshift-travisci-and-flask.md

  - Set the SSH key file.
 On Windows this is in `\Users\<username>\.ssh\id_rsa` by default
  - Set MySQL Hostname equal to the value in `OPENSHIFT_MYSQL_DB_HOST`
  - Set Username equal to the value in `OPENSHIFT_MYSQL_DB_USERNAME` (this was also provided to you when you installed MySQL)
- - See Password equal to the value in `OPENSHIFT_MYSQL_DB_PASSWORD` (again, this was provided to you when MySQL was installed)
+ - Set Password equal to the value in `OPENSHIFT_MYSQL_DB_PASSWORD` (again, this was provided to you when MySQL was installed)

 ## TravisCI setup

 I want to play with automated testing.
 The idea behind this is to get a jump start on a goal for next year at work and to learn something new.
 I'd like to utilize Travis CI to perform the tests and if they pass, deploy to OpenShift.
 If the tests fail, I don't want to push a broken build to OpenShift.
 That's the goal...we'll see how it turns out.
 But, the first step is getting Travis CI and OpenShift talking to one another.

 Travis CI integrates with GitHub, so what I'm going to do in reality is push to GitHub and let Travis CI pick up the changes.
-From there, it will perform it's tests.
+From there, it will perform its tests.
 If the tests pass, it will push the commit to OpenShift.

 On GitHub, create a new repository for your source.
 This is where you will be pushing your code for Travis CI to pick up.